xinwenfu/VChat_TRUN/Metasploit/README.md

 > You can use a text editor like `mousepad`, `vim`, `emacs`, etc. To make the new file, you can also use `cp` or `mv` to place the file into the correct directory if you have made it elsewhere.

-When we start the metasploit console with the `msfconsole` command it should load the modules in the `/usr/share/metasploit-framework/modules` directory and subdirectories.
+When we start the Metasploit console with the `msfconsole` command it should load the modules in the `/usr/share/metasploit-framework/modules` directory and subdirectories.
 However to be safe, as the server could have already been started we can use the `reload_all` command to reload all modules.

 1. Starting `msfconsole`